 |Charges||Health care fraud|

-On May 25, 2012, Jose Calero was sentenced to 2 years in prison and ordered to pay $867,539 in restitution after pleading guilty to charges of health care fraud.
+On December 26, 2012, Miguel Cabello was sentenced to 2 years and 3 months of incarceration and ordered to pay $483,447 in restitution, pursuant to his guilty plea on charges of health care fraud.

 - Health Care Fraud